MarcoGorelli/polars-plugins-tutorial/docs/publishing.md

 2. ???
 3. profit

-This section deals with step 1.
+This section deals with step 1, and assumes your project live on GitHub.

 ## Set up trusted publishing